Donaghadee County Down – A lovely seaside town to check out!

 The Donaghadee Lighthouse

-One of the most well-known among the attractions in Donaghadee is the lighthouse and harbour.
-The harbour dates back to the 17th century and has an iconic lighthouse to guide ships during times of trouble with its beam and fog horn.
+One of the most well-known attractions in Donaghadee is the lighthouse and harbour.
+The harbour dates back to the 17th century and has an iconic lighthouse with its beam and fog horn to guide ships during trouble.

-The limestone tower includes a lantern, dome, and a small haven for its Keeper, that was included in 1841.
-It was the first Irish lighthouse to start using electric power at the beginning of the 20th century.
+The limestone tower includes a lantern, dome, and a small haven for its Keeper, which was included in 1841.
+It was the first Irish lighthouse to use electric power at the beginning of the 20th century.

 The Donaghadee Moat

-One of the most prominent features of the town, the Donaghadee Moat was originally constructed in 1818 to store the explosives used in the blasting process during the construction of the harbour.
+One of the most prominent features of the town, the Donaghadee Moat, was initially constructed in 1818 to store the explosives used in the blasting process during the harbour construction.

 Donaghadee Hope Street

-Lifeboat Luke, an animated children’s series set in the fictional town of Donaghadoo.
-Its not too far of a stretch to say that the seaside town is based on Donaghadee judging by the name alone!
+Lifeboat Luke is an animated children’s series set in the fictional town of Donaghadoo.
+It’s not too far of a stretch to say that the seaside town is based on Donaghadee, judging by the name alone!

 What to do in Donaghadee

 There are many things to do in Donaghadee.
-Visitors can enjoy several scenic routes, as well as several restaurants and pubs in the town, including Grace Neill’s, one of the oldest bars in Ireland which opened in 1611.
+Visitors can enjoy several scenic routes and several restaurants and pubs in the town, including Grace Neill’s, one of the oldest bars in Ireland, which opened in 1611.
 The seaside town offers beautiful views from Donaghadee beach

-Estabhlished in 1611 Grace Neill’s is known as one of Ireland’s oldest pubs.
-It was originally known as The Kings Arms for over 400 years.
-Its newer name is a tribute to the original owner who was given the bar as a wedding president from her father, Hugh Jamison.
-Grace was known as a friendly lady with a strong spirit, and throughout the centuries has been a popular location.
+Established in 1611, Grace Neill’s is known as one of Ireland’s oldest pubs.
+It was initially known as The Kings Arms for over 400 years.
+Its newer name is a tribute to the original owner, who was given the bar as a wedding president by her father, Hugh Jamison.
+Grace was known as a friendly lady with a strong spirit and has been a popular location throughout the centuries.

-Sports enthusiasts or those looking to spend their time in Donaghadee by playing their favourite sport will find facilities for a number of sports including cricket, tennis, bowling, darts, golf, women’s hockey, football, sailing, and rugby.
+Sports enthusiasts or those looking to spend their time in Donaghadee by playing their favourite sport will find facilities for several sports including cricket, tennis, bowling, darts, golf, women’s hockey, football, sailing, and rugby.

 The Cockle Row Cottages are several restored fisherman’s cottages that offer visitors a chance to explore their rich maritime heritage and history, and what it was like to be a fisherman during the 20th century.

-Children will also find it exciting as they can join a range of cool activities, including face painting, arts and crafts, and balloon modelling.
-The tours offered also include live music, craft fairs, falconry displays, highland dancing, piper demonstrations, a mobile open farm, science and magic show, Dino Dig and crazy clay workshops, among many other activities.
+Children will also find it exciting as they can join various excellent activities, including face painting, arts and crafts, and balloon modelling.
+The tours include live music, craft fairs, falconry displays, highland dancing, piper demonstrations, a mobile, open farm, a science and magic show, Dino Dig and crazy clay workshops, among many other activities.

-Bangor Aurora offers plenty of opportunities for aquatic fun for the whole family, including 3 swimming pools, leisure waters with flumes, inflatable fun, and Northern Ireland’s only ‘Sidewinder’ slide, plus extensive gym facilities.
-There are diving and toddler pools, and a children’s play area.
+Bangor Aurora offers plenty of opportunities for aquatic fun for the whole family, including 3 swimming pools, leisure waters with flumes, inflatable fun, Northern Ireland’s only ‘Sidewinder’ slide, and extensive gym facilities.
+There are diving and toddler pools and a children’s play area.
 The centre also offers swimming lessons for all ages and has a diving programme.

-The Center also offers badminton, netball, basketball, indoor football, volleyball, trampolining, gymnastics, and martial arts, for all to enjoy.
+The Center also offers all to enjoy badminton, netball, basketball, indoor football, volleyball, trampolining, gymnastics, and martial arts.

 The Pickie Fun Park is located at Bangor Marina, with views over Belfast Lough.

-If you’re planning a fun family day out in Bangor, then look no further than Pickie Fun Park.
-The Park features a ton of entertaining attractions, including the Pirates Slide, 18 Hole Links Mini Golf, Kid’s Electric Car Track, Pedal Swans, Water Walkers, Splash Pads, Narrow Gauge Railway, and the Play Park.
+If you’re planning a fun family day in Bangor, look no further than Pickie Fun Park.
+The Park features many entertaining attractions, including the Pirates Slide, 18 Hole Links Mini Golf, Kid’s Electric Car Track, Pedal Swans, Water Walkers, Splash Pads, Narrow Gauge Railway, and the Play Park.

 The park also features comfortable Victorian-style beach huts as changing facilities.